-The first surgery separates the exposed bladder from the abdomen wall and closes the bladder.
+The first surgery separates the exposed bladder from the abdomen wall.
+The bladder is then closed.
 The bladder neck and urethra are repaired.
-A flexible, hollow tube called a catheter is placed to drain urine from the bladder through the abdominal wall.
+A flexible, hollow tube called a catheter is placed to drain urine from the bladder.
+This is placed through the abdominal wall.
 A second catheter is left in the urethra to promote healing.

-The second surgery, pelvic bone surgery, may be done along with the bladder repair, or it may be delayed for weeks or months.
+The second surgery, pelvic bone surgery, may be done along with the bladder repair.
+It may also be delayed for weeks or months.

 A third surgery may be needed if there is a bowel defect.

 Why the Procedure Is Performed